franklia/sq-ui/README.md

 * Navigate into the repo `cd spot-quiz-frontend`
 * Run `npm install` to install the node modules

+### About This Project

+## CSS and Styling

+This project uses the react @material-ui/core library.
+For the most part I have used the CSS in JS method recommended by the authors.
+I also utilised their "theme" option, however it didn't always provide the granularity I need so I also have a Styles.css file with some default values.

+## What I've Learned Along The way

 ## Available Scripts

 In the project directory, you can run: